General Grievous: The Clone Wars (2008–2014; 2020)

-In season four, Grievous attempts to invade Naboo but is captured by the Gungan army.
-He is freed in a prisoner exchange after Dooku captures Anakin.
-Grievous later attacks a Republic cruiser and defeats Gallia, though a rescue team led by Plo Koon frees her from captivity.
-After Dooku betrays Ventress, he sends Grievous to Dathomir to eliminate Ventress and the Nightsister clan.
-The droid armies massacre the undead Nightsister forces while Grievous briefly duels Ventress before turning his attention to Mother Talzin.
-Grievous foils Talzin's voodoo spell against Dooku and kills Daka, the leader of the Nightsisters.
-Grievous is later seen on Serenno listening to Dooku's concerns about Savage Opress and a disturbance in the Force.
+In the fourth season, Grievous is neutralized by the Gungan army while attempting to invade Naboo, but is soon freed in a prisoner exchange after Dooku captures Anakin.
+Grievous defeats Adi Gallia during his attack on a Republic cruiser, though a rescue team led by Plo Koon frees her from captivity.
+After Dooku betrays Ventress, he sends Grievous to Dathomir to massacre Ventress and the Nightsister clan.
+Grievous briefly duels Ventress before foiling Mother Talzin's voodoo spell against Dooku and killing Daka, the leader of the Nightsisters.

-In season five, Grievous defeats the Republic fleet led by Obi-Wan and wins the battle for control over the Florrum system.
-Grievous launches a full-scale attack on Florrum and captures pirate leader Hondo Ohnaka.
-When Ahsoka and a group of younglings free Hondo, Grievous pursues and outmatches the Jedi, forcing them to flee.
-Grievous appears via hologram when the Jedi attempt to decode his transmission regarding an impending Separatist plot.
+In the fifth season, Grievous defeats a Republic fleet led by Obi-Wan and wins the battle for control over the Florrum system.
+He launches a full-scale attack on Florrum and fights pirate leader Hondo Ohnaka, Ahsoka Tano, and a group of Jedi younglings, forcing them to flee.

 In the seventh and final season, Grievous leads the Separatist fleet during the Battle of Coruscant after he kidnaps Chancellor Palpatine.
-An unfinished story arc also sees Grievous attempt to obtain a giant kyber crystal on Utapau.
-Although Grievous defeats Obi-Wan, Anakin manages to destroy the crystal.

-George Lucas considered using the series to reveal that Grievous was actually a disguised Darth Maul (prior to that character's proper return in the third season).
+An unfinished story arc dubbed "Crystal Crisis" would have seen Grievous obtaining a giant kyber crystal on Utapau.
+Grievous duels Obi-Wan on his ship who is attempting to take the crystal from him, but Grievous quickly overpowers Kenobi, and takes him as a prisoner.
+Grievous attempts to execute Obi-Wan, but Anakin who had snuck onto the ship frees him before the execution takes place, and the two attempt to take the crystal back to Coruscant.
+Pinned down, Obi-Wan, and Anakin destroy the crystal with Grievous escaping as the explosion created by the crystal destroys Grievous' fleet.

-The Bad Batch (2021–present)
+The Bad Batch (2021–2024)

-Towards the end of the Clone Wars, General Grievous escapes from the Battle of Coruscant after his attempt to kidnap Chancellor Palpatine is thwarted by Obi-Wan Kenobi and Anakin Skywalker.
+General Grievous makes a cameo appearance in the premiere episode of The Clone Wars's sequel series, The Bad Batch.
+Towards the end of the Clone Wars, Grievous escapes from the Battle of Coruscant after his attempt to kidnap Chancellor Palpatine is thwarted by Obi-Wan Kenobi and Anakin Skywalker.
 Retreating into the outer rim, Grievous orders his Separatist armies to mount a counterattack against Republic forces across the galaxy.

+Tales of the Empire (2024)

+In the season premiere, which takes place during the Separatists' massacre of the Nightsisters of Dathomir, Grievous fights and kills the Nightsister Selena in front of her daughter Morgan Elsbeth, before mockingly yelling at Morgan to run.